CaptainLost/WebApi/.github/clean-architecture.instructions.md

 applyTo: '**/*.cs'
 ---

+**⚠️ CRITICAL: This file MUST be read using `read_file` tool before editing or creating ANY `.cs` file.
+Failure to do so violates the instruction policy.**

 You are an expert in C#, .NET, ASP.NET Core, and scalable web application development.
 You write functional, maintainable, performant, and testable code following Clean Architecture, CQRS, and C# best practices.

 # Clean Architecture Guidelines